Address emails in Mail on Mac

 Hide email addresses using Bcc

-If you don’t see the Bcc field in your message, click the Header Fields button in the toolbar of the message window, then choose Bcc Address Field.
+If you don’t see the field, click the Header Fields button in the toolbar of the message window, then choose Bcc Address Field.

 Set your From email address